Matt Willis: Television

 Since winning I'm a Celebrity...Get Me Out of Here!, Willis has also pursued various presenting projects.
 On 14 February 2007, Willis presented ITV2's coverage of the BRIT Awards with Lauren Laverne, Russell Howard and Alesha Dixon and returned to this role in 2008 alongside his wife, Emma, and Laverne.
 He interviewed Rihanna, Shayne Ward, Adele, Ozzy Osbourne, Kate Nash and many more including Perez Hilton who became very fond of Willis.
 Following his success in this, he hosted the MTV Hits night of MTV's Spanking New Music Tour 2007 with his wife Emma, live from the Anson Rooms in Bristol on 21 March 2007.
 In February 2008, Willis presented the Red Carpet coverage for the E!
 Entertainment network, at the 2008 BAFTA Awards, alongside his wife and Ryan Seacrest.

 In January 2014, Willis played Garth Stubbs in the revival of Birds of a Feather on ITV, but did not return for the second series due to McBusted commitments and was replaced by Samuel James.
 In February 2014, Willis appeared in the short-term role of Luke Riley in EastEnders, the boyfriend of returning character Stacey Branning (Lacey Turner).

 In 2022, announcements stated Willis would host a documentary concerning his experiences with addiction.
 The documentary, Matt Willis: Fighting Addiction, aired on 17 May 2023.
 Willis was praised for his honesty.
 To promote the film, Willis appeared on The One Show, where he opined: "There's some incredible science behind addiction but I learnt a lot through hearing other people's stories which resonated with me [...]
 I've always been quite open and honest with [my children] but [my daughter and I] watched it together and she had the most incredible questions.
 I was blown away by her reaction to it."
 Matt Willis: Fighting Addiction garnered two million viewers.

 Theatre work

 In 2010, Willis made his theatrical debut as Nick in Flashdance: The Musical, a West-End production.
 Later that year, Willis was offered the role of Chuck in an adaption of Footloose.
 Late 2011 also saw Willis take on the role of Fiyero in Wicked.
 He continued the role until 27 October 2012, when he was replaced by Ben Freeman.
 In August and September 2018, he starred as Orin Scrivello in Little Shop of Horrors in Regent's Park Open Air Theatre.
-In 2021 it was announced Willis would be joining the UK tour of Waitress playing Dr Pomatter.
+In 2021, it was announced Willis would be joining the UK tour of Waitress playing Dr Pomatter.
+From January to May 2026, he played the role of Emcee in Cabaret at the Kit Kat Club.